Parkinson’s Medication Record Sheet

 Treatment of Parkinsonism

-A multi-disciplinary approach and a broad-based approach are required for the management of Parkinsonism.
-The management begins with counseling the family about the disease disclosure, manifestations, and treatment options.
-The aim is to improve the quality of life as well as the gradual recovery of symptoms with time.
-Medications are used in the treatment, supported by physiotherapy, and certain other disciplines are also involved.
+A multidisciplinary and broad-based approach is required for managing Parkinsonism.
+Management begins with counseling the family about the disease’s disclosure, manifestations, and treatment options.
+The aim is to improve the quality of life and the gradual recovery of symptoms with time.
+Medications are used in the treatment, supported by physiotherapy, and other disciplines are also involved.
 Levodopa is the drug of choice, supported by other drugs like MAO inhibitors.

 Parkinsonism medication log

 Treatment of Parkinsonism takes time and requires regular administration at the proper dose.
-This is only possible if a tracking chart or medication log is maintained by the caregivers.
-Sometimes the dose of the drug has to be tapered off, which again needs a record.
+This is only possible if caregivers maintain a tracking chart or medication log.
+Sometimes, the drug dose has to be tapered off, which again needs a record.
 The Parkinsonism medication log works on the same principles as other medication logs, in which the date and time of the drug are mentioned along with the proper dose and any effects, if visible.

 Parkinson Medication Record Sheet